rmakoto/ze-data-engineer-rodrigo-makoto/README.md

 #### **How to store the data and how to make it available to be queried by our Data Analytics team?**

 To make the data available for quering, we just have to consume each event topic, store them in Datalake (S3) and plug a SQL engine to make the data queriable.
-To accomplish this, we can use Kafka Connect with s3-sink plugin to land the data into Datalake and Hive Metastore + Trino (former PrestoSQL) or AWS Glue + Athena as SQL Engine.
+To accomplish this, we can use Kafka Connect with s3-sink plugin to land the data into Datalake and use Hive Metastore + Trino (former PrestoSQL) or AWS Glue + Athena as SQL Engine.
+The first gives more flexibility and is better suited for large datasets consumption, once Athena costs is calculated based on volume of data scanned.
+If data volume is not a issue, we can choose Athena, which is managed service, removing the burden of maintaining a Hive + Trino cluster.
 Since s3-sink plugin does not have support to repair Hive partitions, we can create a workaround using S3 Notifications + Lambda + DynamoDB, as proposed in this [article](https://aws.amazon.com/blogs/big-data/data-lake-ingestion-automatically-partition-hive-external-tables-with-aws/), or even use a open-source solution like [Secor](https://github.com/pinterest/secor), which has this support.
 In Glue + Athena case, we can use Glue crawlers to make datasets available for quering in Athena.

 ## Solution Demo